jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 <figure>
 <img src="/images/2019/rodeo-td3-road.jpg">
 <figcaption>
-The Trail Donkey 3.0 is definitely not the best road bike I've ever been on, but it's not bad, either.
+The Traildonkey 3.0 is definitely not the best road bike I've ever been on, but it's not bad, either.
 If I could only own one bike, this one would definitely be on my short list.
 </figcaption>
 </figure>

 {::options parse_block_html="true" /}

-One of the selling points of the Trail Donkey is that it's intended to be a single bike that is capable of doing most kinds of riding, whether you want to race it in a cyclocross race, spend long days riding gravel, use it as a drop-bar hard-tail mountain bike, go bike-packing, or—yes—even join a fast road ride.
+One of the selling points of the Traildonkey is that it's intended to be a single bike that is capable of doing most kinds of riding, whether you want to race it in a cyclocross race, spend long days riding gravel, use it as a drop-bar hard-tail mountain bike, go bike-packing, or—yes—even join a fast road ride.
 Although I have another road bike that I'll use for the last of